Cos'è la produzione additiva con spray a freddo, e come può trasformare la tua produzione?

 6.1 Improved Material Compatibility

 Researchers are working on expanding the range of materials for CSAM.
 Per esempio, MIT recently developed a method to process brittle ceramics by coating them with a thin metal layer, allowing them to bond in cold spray.
-This could open up applications in electronics (PER ESEMPIO., ceramic insulators) e difesa (PER ESEMPIO., armor plating).
+This could open up applications in electronics (per esempio., ceramic insulators) e difesa (per esempio., armor plating).

 6.2 Faster Build Rates